-2 "Freedom in the World 2018," January 13, 2018, https://freedomhouse.org/report/freedom-world/freedom-world-2018.

-Poland, Hungary, Turkey, and the Philippines.
-Of these, Poland and Hungary are especially interesting as they represent ground zero of the wave of liberalism that accompanied the end of the Cold War and are both members of the European Union, which is partly an attempt to entrench European democracy.
-Furthermore, the election of Donald Trump as President of the United States, the preeminent liberal democracy in the world, despite his praise for authoritarian leaders such as Russia's Vladimir Putin during the campaign and his own well documented authoritarian tendencies, has also brought the issue of democratic decline in liberal democracies to the forefront of public discourse.
-I am studying the rising illiberalism in formerly established democracies like Hungary because I want to understand why a liberal democracy evolves into an illiberal regime in order to help us better understand what can be done to prevent democratic backsliding.
-More explicitly, I am seeking to answer the question "what explains Hungary's transition from a liberal democracy to an illiberal state?"
+("Freedom in the World 2018," January 13, 2018 1).
+This report was also notable because, unlike in past years of democratic decline, in 2017 these declines were concentrated in established liberal democracies ("Freedom in the World 2018," January 13, 2018, 44).
+A few prominent examples of established democracies experiencing severe democratic decline are Venezuela, Poland, Hungary, Turkey, and the Philippines.
+Of these, Poland and Hungary are especially interesting as they represent ground zero of the wave of liberalism that accompanied the end of the Cold War and are both members of the European Union, which is partly an attempt to entrench European democracy ("Article 10," accessed January 26, 2018).
+Furthermore, the election of Donald Trump as President of the United States, despite his own well documented authoritarian tendencies, has also brought the issue of democratic decline in liberal democracies to the forefront of public discourse (Hamid 2016, 3).
+This paper studies the rising illiberalism in formerly established democracies like Hungary to understand why a liberal democracy evolves into an illiberal regime in order to better understand what can be done to prevent democratic backsliding (Booth 2016).
+More explicitly, it seeks to answer the question "what explains Hungary's transition from a liberal democracy to an illiberal state?"

 The importance of the answer to this question cannot be overstated.
 If humanity has not reached the endpoint in its political development, as Fukuyama posited, then liberal democracy is still vulnerable to challenges from alternative systems of governance.
 The implication of this reality is that all the gains the world has derived from the ascension of liberal democracy: unprecedented freedom, peace, and prosperity, are all also at risk.
 The risks are especially resonant in Europe, which was the epicenter of epic struggles between liberal democracy and authoritarianism, first in the form of the despotism of Imperial Germany and later the Fascism of Hitler's Germany and Mussolini's Italy.
 Tens of millions died in a noxious concoction of illiberalism and nationalism.

-Across Europe today, nationalist parties are on the rise and certain nations in Eastern and Central Europe, like the topic of my research, Hungary, have made strong turns towards illiberalism.
-On the eve of World War I, British Foreign Secretary Sir Edward Grey remarked that "the lamps are going out all over Europe, we shall not see them lit again in our lifetime."
-While I highly doubt that Europe stands on the brink of another world war, the lamps of democracy lit in Eastern Europe in 1989 are going out and I seek to find out why.
+Across Europe today, nationalist parties are on the rise and certain nations in Eastern and Central Europe, such as Hungary, have made strong turns towards illiberalism.
+On the eve of World War I, British Foreign Secretary Sir Edward Grey remarked that "the lamps are going out all over Europe, we shall not see them lit again in our lifetime" (Grey 1925).
+While it is doubtful that Europe stands on the brink of another world war, the lamps of democracy lit in Eastern Europe in 1989 are going out and I seek to find out why.